dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 Check the map to make sure your bio picture is showing and the page you designed in Sketch shows up when you click your photo! https://dali-lab.github.io/17W-mappy/

+If you need help resolving a merge conflict error, scroll down to Help & Troubleshooting and read how to resolve it.

+If everything works, you're all set!
+To learn how to set up your own domain, and get more practice with Git, move on to the next section!
+This is optional, so it's up to you!

+***
+## Optional: Create Your Own Domain!

+### Step 1.
+Register Your Domain

+Namecheap has free domains for students.
+Go to: https://nc.me/ and register your domain!
+![Namecheap Domains] (imgs/namecheap_hp.png)

+1. Add your domain
+![Add Your Domain] (imgs/dalikate-1.png)

+2. Select your options, scroll down, and enter your dartmouth.edu email address
+![Domain Options] (imgs/dalikate-2-options.png)

+3. Check your email and click the button to verify your email
+![Verify Your Email] (imgs/dalikate-3-verifyemail.png)

+4. Click "Register"
+![Register] (imgs/dalikate-4-clickregister.png)

+5. Fill out the form and confirm your order
+![Confirm Your Order] (imgs/dalikate-5-confirm.png)

+6. Set up Your Git Account
+![Set up Git] (imgs/dalikate-6-gotogit.png)

+### Step 2.
+Create a New Repo for Your Domain
+If the previous step didn't take you over to Github, go to: http://github.com and log in to your account if you're not already logged in.

+1. Create a new repository.
+(Use the domain name you just registered with namecheap, e.g. my new repo is called "dalikate".)
+![Create New Repo] (imgs/dalikate-git1-newrepo.png)

+2. You can either click the "Setup in Desktop" button, or hop over to Gitapp to create a clone of your new repository like we did earlier in Part 2.
+![Set Up Repo In Desktop] (imgs/dalikate-git2-newrepo-created.png)

+To add manually in Gitapp: Click the + Add a Repository dropdown, select clone, and choose the name of your new repo.

+* Locate the repo locally on your machine (right-click, Open in Finder)
+* Copy the PDF you exported from Sketch to your local repo
+* In Gitapp, commit the changes and click Publish

+3. Set up GitHub pages on http://github.com
+Go to settings, scroll down to GitHub Pages.
+Under "Source", select "Master Branch", and save.
+![Set Up Repo In Desktop] (imgs/dalikate-git4-settings.png)

+4. Under "Custom Domain", add your new domain, and save.
+![Add Custom Domain] (imgs/dalikate-git5-customdomain.png)

+5. In your web browser, open a new tab and go to: yournewdomain.me/your-page.pdf.
+If you see the page you designed in Sketch, update your marker block in `main.js` so the `url` points to your PDF on your new domain.
+Commit and sync the changes!

+Congrats, you've published your page and set up your new domain!

+### Domain Trouble
+If, for some reason, you have trouble registering your domain, go back to https://nc.me/ and re-enter the domain you just registered.
+If you received confirmation and verified your email, you should be able to log in with your Namecheap account info.
+You should see your new domain in your domain list.
+If you see it, you're all set and yournewdomain.me/your-page.pdf should work.
+If you don't see your domain listed, the registration didn't go through and you may need to contact Namecheap support for help.

 ***